-While in the reports by Anders et al. (2012a), Matheoud et al. (2017) and Yalcin and Boero (2008) only the frequency-sensitive detection option of an LC tank oscillator was discussed, a second mode of detection is available in oscillator-based ESR detectors because the oscillation amplitude is also affected by the ESR signal.
-This concept was originally published by Chu et al. (2018) using CMOS LC-tank VCO and by Matheoud et al. (2018) using a high electron mobility transistor based LC Colpitts oscillator.
-In both of those reports, amplitude-sensitive detection is mentioned beside frequency-sensitive detection and sensitivity calculations are performed only for the latter.
-In this paper, we will extend the state-of-the-art by providing both analytical and numerical models for the amplitude-sensitive detection mode.
+While in the reports by Anders et al. (2012a), Matheoud et al. (2017) and Yalcin and Boero (2008) only the frequencysensitive detection option of an LC tank oscillator was discussed, a second mode of detection is available in oscillatorbased ESR detectors because the oscillation amplitude is also affected by the ESR signal.
+This concept was originally published by Chu et al. (2018) using a CMOS LC-tank VCO and by Matheoud et al. (2018) using a high-electronmobility-transistor-based LC Colpitts oscillator.
+In both of those reports, amplitude-sensitive detection is mentioned beside frequency-sensitive detection, and sensitivity calculations are performed only for the latter.
+In this paper, we will extend the state of the art by providing both analytical and numerical models for the amplitude-sensitive detection mode.
 Using our analysis, we show that the amplitude and frequency-sensitive detection modes display the same theoretically achievable spin sensitivity but with the potential for a simplified experimental setup for the amplitude-sensitive detection mode.
 These simplifications can, in turn, be used for further reductions in the size and cost of future generations of portable ESR spectrometers.

 The paper is organized as follows.
-In section 2, we will explain the experimental setup of an amplitude-sensitive VCO-based ESR experiment.
-In section 3 and 4 we then derive analytical expressions for the ESR-induced amplitude variations in an LC tank oscillator before we also provide analytical expressions for the amplitude noise of LC tank VCOs in section 5 to estimate the achievable limit of detection (LOD) in section 6.
-Next, in section 7 we provide a model suitable for simulating ESR spectroscopy experiments in conventional circuit simulators.
-Then, in sections 8 and 9, we compare the analytical model against these circuit simulations and validate all models using measured results from a VCO prototype operating around 14 GHz in a 0.5 T magnetic field.
-The paper is concluded with a short discussion and an outlook on future work in section 10.
+In Sect.
+2, we will explain the experimental setup of an amplitude-sensitive VCObased ESR experiment.
+In Sects.
+3 and 4 we then derive analytical expressions for the ESR-induced amplitude variations in an LC tank oscillator before we also provide analytical expressions for the amplitude noise of LC tank VCOs in Sect.
+5 to estimate the achievable limit of detection (LOD) in Sect.
+6. Next, in Sect.
+7 we provide a model suitable for simulating ESR spectroscopy experiments in conventional circuit simulators.
+Then, in Sects.
+8 and 9, we compare the analytical model against these circuit simulations and validate all models using measured results from a VCO prototype operating around 14 GHz in a 0.5 T magnetic field.
+The paper is concluded with a short discussion and an outlook for future work in Sect.
+10.